 According to the National Center for Complementary and Integrative Health in the U.S., antioxidants may reduce oxidative stress, a process that damages cells in the body.

 Oxidative stress plays a role in the development of diabetes, as well as diseases such as:

 The American Diabetes Association include okra on their list of non-starchy vegetables that are suitable for people with diabetes.
 However, they do not specifically recommend it for reducing blood glucose.

 Growing and cooking okra

-The Old Farmer's Almanac report that the first harvest of okra is about 2 months after planting.
+According to the Old Farmer's Almanac, the okra is ready for harvesting around 2 months after planting.

-The plants are tall, growing at least 2–3 feet, and they need space to grow.
+The plants will be at least 2–3 feet tall, and they will need room to grow.
 They may also need staking.

 Okra is safe to eat raw or cooked, and many people enjoy it:

 Okra is a popular ingredient in some types of gumbo.